audioxide/data/data/posts/20150704-reviews-bob-marley-and-the-wailers-exodus.md

   listen to Exodus I don't hear a great album; I hear a good album with a handful of iconic songs.
 week: 21
+blurb: It has moments of quite profound Marley charm, but such peaks are matched by plateaus of what I can only describe as banal pleasantness.
+When listening to Exodus I don't hear a great album; I hear a good album with a handful of iconic songs.
 ---
 author: André
 review: Following failed attempts of assassination, *Exodus* featured a